This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Hot Sauce: This is a condiment made from peppers, spices, and vinegar.
-We used El Yucateco Chile Habanero Hot Sauce because it lends heat and pepper flavor to the drink without too much burn.
+We used El Yucateco Chile Habanero Hot Sauce because it lends heat and pepper flavor without too much burn.

-Salt: This is another seasoning that adds savoriness.
+Salt: This is a mineral.
 We used Maldon Sea Salt Flakes.

-Black Pepper: This is a seasoning that adds more spice and savoriness.
-We used Simply Organic Black Pepper.
+Black Pepper: This is a seasoning.
+We used Simply Organic Ground Black Pepper.

 Tasting Notes